Find out how to register your business and what steps you need to take before you start trading

 - UK Copyright Service — Copyright basics for composers and performers.

-Creating a prototype can help make your idea come alive.
-It doesn’t need to be perfect – a rough prototype will make explaining your concept easier and develop your idea.
+Creating a Minimum Viable Product (MVP) can be a quick way to show proof of concept and bring people on board.
+Creating a prototype can help make your idea come alive, it doesn't need to be perfect, a rough prototype with just enough features to be useable will make explaining your business/product/service concept easier.

 Use these tools to get your prototype started: